tombetthauser/heroku-slap/README.md

 ## Problems

 If you encounter issues running this Google (or DDG) is your friend.
 What you are trying to do is open a webpage with a headless browser in the command line and write a while loop in a shell script with a delay or pause.
 You should be able to get something working in any environment if you pop all of that into a search engine.

+* update google chrome
+* check your google chrome path in the script
+* check your project urls
+* check to see if you're running bash or zsh etc
+* get your google on

 ## Bonus Challanges